JuzerNejm10/Spiro-OOP/README.md

 my https://github.com/JuzerNejm10/Spiro rewritten in OOP style

-i changed some animation parametars so the output is not exactly the same
+changed some animation parametars so the output is not exactly the same

 i also added the option to restart (refresh) the sketch by clicking the right mouse button - different animation will be generated